 Dozens of insurance companies, including some of the largest, have filed requests to raise their auto insurance rates in California in 2022.
 These requests are all still pending, but none have been approved.

-In response, Geico has closed all its physical sales offices in the state, though California drivers can still obtain policies online.
-Progressive CEO Tricia Griffith told investors in August that her company “would love to write more business” in California if it’s “able to get adequate rates.”
+In response, Geico closed all its physical sales offices in the state, though California drivers could still obtain policies online.
+Progressive CEO Tricia Griffith told investors in August 2022 that her company “would love to write more business” in California if it’s “able to get adequate rates.”
 A Liberty Mutual executive also told investors his company has been “dialing back” marketing and growth in the state.

 The president and CEO of Kemper, Joseph Lacker, also expressed reluctance to write new business in the state.
-During a recent earnings call, Lacker said that, according to his analysis, the premium refunds were more than adequate, and Kemper’s request for a rate increase is justified.
+Lacker said that, according to his analysis, the premium refunds were more than adequate, and Kemper’s request for a rate increase is justified.

 Such statements raise the question of whether California drivers will at some point have fewer options when shopping for a new auto insurance policy or renewing their current ones.